Fire Training Academy

 The academy includes the Firefighter I and II courses which prepare you for entry level firefighter positions.
 We offer several training options for those interested in the fire and EMS professions including a seven-week daytime academy, 10-week daytime academy and a 17-week evening/weekend academy.

-The spring Fire Training Academies are face-to-face training at the Tri-C Public Safety Training Center.
+The summer and fall Fire Training Academies are face-to-face training at the Tri-C Public Safety Training Center.
 Tri-C adopted safe distancing measures and precautions recommended by health officials.
 Learn more about the measures we are taking to keep students safe.

 - Classroom training and hands-on skill development